gt-crnch-rg/read-the-docs/docs/general/rg-hardware.rst

 Near-Memory
 --------------------

-The Pathfinder system consists of 2 chassis while the Emu Chick is a one chassis system.
+The Pathfinder system consists of 4 chassis while the Emu Chick is a one chassis system.
+We recommend that you use the newer Pathfinder system for your work.

 .. list-table::
     :widths: auto